Postgraduate Modules

 Home / Postgraduate / Postgraduate-modules

-Overview of Postgraduate Modules in the Academic Year 2022-2023
+Overview of Postgraduate Modules in the Academic Year 2025-2026

 GENERAL NORMS for Postgraduate Modules

-A minimum of four participants is required for any module to be offered.
+Each postgraduate module above, unless otherwise stated, is rated as 10 ECTS.
+A minimum of FOUR participants is required for a seminar module to be offered.
 Exceptions are to be referred to the Postgraduate Board.

 If a particular taught programme cannot be offered, the related programme-specific modules are withdrawn.
+Descriptors for each of the above modules can be found on the Pontifical University website.

-NOTES and OBSERVATIONS:
+NOTES and OBSERVATIONS

-(b) 12-hour module
+b.
+12-hour module

 Click on the Red Module Titles for further information